Paralympic Games: From Rehabilitation for War Wounded to a Celebration of Diversity

 Sylvain Ferez, University of Montpellier and Sébastien Ruffie, University of the Antilles

-The format chosen for this summer’s Paris competitions, featuring 22 Paralympic sports (the sports on the Paralympic Games program), is the result of a long process that began on July 29, 1948, when theXIVth Olympiad kicked off in London.
-On that date, neurosurgeon Ludwig Guttmann organized an archery competition at the nearby Stoke Mandeville Hospital among 16 wheelchair-bound veterans of World War II with spinal cord injuries.
+The format chosen for this summer’s Paris competitions—featuring 22 parasports (the sports on the Paralympic Games program)—is the result of a long process that began on July 29, 1948, when theXIV Olympiad kicked off in London.
+On that date, neurosurgeon Ludwig Guttmann organized an archery competition at the nearby Stoke Mandeville Hospital among 16 World War II veterans with spinal cord injuries who were wheelchair users.

 [More than 85,000 readers rely on The Conversation’s newsletters to better understand the world’s major issues.
 Subscribe today]

-The Paralympic Games refer to an event recognized by the IOC that involves athletes with various types of disabilities (who are, in fact, “able in different ways”).
+The Paralympic Games refer to an event recognized by the IOC that involves athletes with various types of disabilities (who are, in fact, “capable in different ways”).
 The prefix “para” no longer means “for the paralyzed,” but rather “parallel” to the Olympic Games.

 Although Guttmann opposes this competitive approach for all types of disabilities, the goal of athletes and certain national federations—including France’s—is moving inexorably toward distancing themselves from medical oversight in order to align more closely with the world of sports and its national and international governing bodies.

-Gradual convergence
+Gradual Convergence

-The goal is to enable their participation while ensuring equal opportunities and upholding the competitive nature of sport.
+The goal is to enable their participation while ensuring equal opportunities and upholding the competitive nature of sports.
 Thus, the inclusion of new athletes with specific characteristics requires careful consideration of how to establish functional classifications based on their abilities and the impact those abilities have on their performance.

 Despite the crisis, the Paralympic Games went ahead in 1984, but were split into two: athletes in wheelchairs competed in New York, and all others in Stoke.
 In 1986, two international federations joined the movement: the federation for deaf athletes and the federation for athletes with intellectual disabilities.